Rev. Proc. 2022-17 (Mar. 16, 2022)

-The depreciation limits and inclusion amounts for passenger automobiles that a taxpayer first places in service or first leases during calendar year 2021 are presented in three tables.
+The depreciation limits and inclusion amounts for passenger automobiles that a taxpayer first places in service or first leases during calendar year 2022 are presented in three tables.
 There are two depreciation-limit tables—one for automobiles acquired after September 27, 2017, that utilize the additional first-year depreciation deduction under Code § 168(k), and another for automobiles for which no additional first-year depreciation deduction will be taken.
-The third table provides inclusion amounts for leased passenger automobiles with a fair market value exceeding $51,000.
-(This threshold is an increase of $1,000 from the threshold that applied in 2020; many of the other values in the table differ from the 2020 amounts as well (see our Checkpoint article).)
+The third table provides inclusion amounts for leased passenger automobiles with a fair market value exceeding $56,000.
+(This threshold is an increase of $5,000 from the threshold that applied in 2021 (see our Checkpoint article).)

 EBIA Comment: The cost of acquiring and maintaining a company car for an employee may qualify as a deductible expense for the employer (which, in that case, is the taxpayer for purposes of this revenue procedure).
 The Tax Cuts and Jobs Act substantially increased the maximum depreciation deductions for passenger automobiles and extended the additional first-year depreciation limit (sometimes referred to as “bonus depreciation”), but the Code’s deduction limits and income inclusion amounts can still significantly reduce an employer’s actual tax deductions.
 While not mentioned in this guidance, employers providing company cars must also consider the effect of Code § 274(l), which disallows any deduction for expenses relating to travel between an employee’s residence and place of employment (see our Checkpoint article).
 For more information, see EBIA’s Fringe Benefits manual at Section IV.B (“What Are the Tax Consequences of a Company Car?”).